sharetribe/flex-docs/src/docs/references/extended-data/index.md

 can be revealed to all transaction parties via the marketplace [transaction process](/concepts/transaction-process/).

-Protected data can be used to store information about listings or users that is only made visible to a customer at a specific point in the [transaction process](/concepts/transaction-process/).
+Protected data can be used to store information that is only made visible to the transaction participants at a specific point in the [transaction process](/concepts/transaction-process/).

 ### Private data